karlseguin/pg.zig/readme.md

 * `len` - the number of values in the iterator

 ### alloc(it: Iterator(T), allocator: std.mem.Allocator) ![]T
 Allocates a slice and populates it with all values.

+If the slice is a `[]u8` or `[]const u8`, the string is also duplicated.
+It is the responsibility of the caller to free them.

 ### fill(it: Iterator(T), into: []T) void
 Fill `into` with values of the iterator. `into` can be smaller than `it.len`, in which case only `into.len` values will be filled.
 This can be a bit faster than calling `next()` multiple times.
+Values are not duplicated; they are only valid until the next iterations.

 ## Record
 Returned by `row.record(col)` for fetching a PostgreSQL record-type, for example from this query: